ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 `ZTAuth*` primarily focuses on **Zero Trust** security, managing the metadata of identities provided by the IdP and implementing the entire Authorization (AuthZ) layer.

-This approach ensures that `ZTAuth*` remains streamlined and dedicated to authorization within a **Zero Trust** framework, while leveraging the capabilities of Identity Providers to handle authentication and identity management.
+This approach ensures that `ZTAuth*` remains focused and dedicated to authorization within a **Zero Trust** framework, while leveraging the capabilities of Identity Providers to handle authentication and identity management.

 ### 1.4 Zero Trust Architecture (ZTApp or ZTApplication)